xlwings/xlwings/docs/pro/server/officejs_custom_functions.rst

 Dynamic arrays
 --------------

-If your return value is not just a sinle value but a one- or two-dimensional list, Excel will automatically spill the values into the surrounding cells by using the native dynamic arrays.
+If your return value is not just a single value but a one- or two-dimensional list, Excel will automatically spill the values into the surrounding cells by using the native dynamic arrays.
 There are no code changes required:

 Returning a simple list: